 Collecting documents is important, of course, but you’ll also want to assess each issue.

-Speak with our Divorce Mediation Attorneys in Scottsdale & Phoenix, AZ
+Speak with our Divorce Mediation Attorney in Scottsdale & Phoenix, AZ

 We have a specialized network of Arizona attorneys, tax specialists, financial planners, estate planners, child specialists, real estate property appraisers, adult and child therapists and parenting coordinators who are here to help you when needed.
 Our Arizona divorce mediators are here to make your divorce less exhausting and will help keep you in control.